 Tonda Couple (movie version)

-A 1980 Japanese live action movie based on the 1978-1981 romance manga series of the same name, in which a male and female high school students end up having to live together due to a realtor’s mistake.
+A 1980 Japanese live action movie based on the 1978-1981 romance manga series of the same name, in which a male and female high school student end up having to live together due to a realtor’s mistake.
 Kamitani has cited the movie version specifically as being the inspiration for Yakushiji and Kurabe’s story, and that he is unsure, but thinks that Yakushiji’s name was derived from the movie’s leading actress, Yakushimaru Hiroko.

 A 1976-1983 manga series that has been popular enough to get numerous adaptations in the form of three live action TV series, three live action movies, and an original video animation series, about a “sukeban” (female bancho) delinquent named Asamiya Saki who is scouted by the police to become a “student detective”, making her a “sukeban deka” (sukeban detective).
 Kamitani himself has pointed out how obvious the influence the series had on 13 Sentinels’ Takamiya Yuki.